-While the electronics of the two instruments are not identical, there's no reason to assume the relationship of the line centroid to CTI would be any different for XIS than for ACIS. (maybe Bev/Eric can add something more?
-XIS gain evolution must be monitored by sky sources, which should indicate if there's lots of non-CTI gain change going on) should also be more specific electronic gain changes versus framestore CTI changes
+While the electronics of the two instruments are not identical, there's no reason to assume the relationship of the line centroid to CTI would be any different for XIS than for ACIS.
+Waiting for more from Bev/Eric.
+Using multiple observations of Perseus cluster to put limits on the pulseheight change that's not from imaging array CTI.